Stolz/DockerLumen/readme.md

 Docker containers are based on [Alpine Linux](https://www.alpinelinux.org/about/) images which makes them smaller, more secure and more resource efficient.

+The application implements an API for optimizing driving routes using Google Maps API.
+The routes are processed in the background via Lumen queues.

 ## Requirementes

 You will need to install these programs: